Blog

 GPU attributes

-Nvidia GPU product line
+Nvidia GPU product lines

 Nvidia has 2 main GPU product lines: “Nvidia GeForce” and “Nvidia RTX” (previously called Quadro).
 (Be careful, the naming can be confusing: “Nvidia GeForce” GPUs also use the “RTX” prefix in their name.)